Agents

 Using an Agent:

-- Type a prompt or command.
+- Type a prompt or instruction.

-- The Agent processes it and returns a result.
+- The agent processes it and returns a result.

-- The Agent might create tasks, update records, or ask for clarification.
+- The agent might create tasks, update records, or ask for clarification.

 Agent Triggers (Skills):